-Fiction Collective Two had the chance to talk with the author of one of this fall’s upcoming FC2 novels!
-Please find our conversation with JoAnna Novak about her book Meaningful Work below, and find out more about JoAnna here.
+Fiction Collective Two had the pleasure of talking with one of our upcoming Fall authors!
+Find our conversation with JoAnna Novak about her book Meaningful Work below, and find out more about JoAnna here.

 Fiction Collective Two: Hello, JoAnna!
 We’re so excited to talk with you about your book, Meaningful Work, which we look forward to publishing this September.
 Thank you for being here today.

 JoAnna Novak: Thank you for having me!
 I’m happy for the chance to discuss Meaningful Work.

 Several of these stories have been published independently or elsewhere.
 What is your goal in publishing these specific stories, together, now?

 I have always been building a collection.
 I think a lot of short story writers are.
 (Publishing a collection) was not a timely, new decision for me, but the culmination of a working in short fiction that began almost twenty years ago.